 Will I ever have an adult conversation again?

-Layer being a stay-at-home mom plus the 2020 pandemic, and I have never felt more lonely.
-I would go days without human contact other than with my son and husband.
+I have never felt more lonely.
+I go days without human contact other than with my son and husband.
 I find myself craving adult conversation.
 Instead, I am singing the lyrics to the “Dora the Explorer” theme song in my head repeatedly!
 The women in my Facebook mom’s group have kept me as sane as possible, considering the circumstances.

 I feel so touched out!

 I cannot stand one more person touching me today.
 This is especially an issue if you have a husband who craves physical affection.
 My child clings to me all day, and then I have two dogs that want my attention as soon as I get a spare moment without the baby.
-After the baby goes to bed, your husband might want all of your attention – and so many times, at the end of the day, I have nothing left to give.
+After the baby goes to bed, your husband might want all of your attention – and so many times, I have nothing left to give at the end of the day.

 I am exhausted and stressed.